Click on The Beatles for pictures.

 Revolution #9 - Turn me on, dead man

 The Ballad of John & Yoko - They're gonna crucify me; Oh boy, when you're dead

 Come Together - Shoot me

-In the Rolling Stone interview after the breakup, Lennon was distracted, incoherent.
-He rejected the Beatles, never to embrace them again.
-When he did Double Fantasy, he said he did not want to be thought of as a Beatle but as John Lennon whose life was changed by American rock & roll.
+In his Rolling Stone interview following the breakup, Lennon was incoherent.
+He rejected The Beatles, never to embrace them again.
+When he did Double Fantasy, he said he did not want to be thought of as a Beatle, but as John Lennon whose life was changed by American rock n' roll.
 His preoccupation with death extended into his solo work.

 Instant Karma - Pretty soon you're gonna be dead

 Cold Turkey - I wish I was dead, Can't see no future